magento/merchdocs/src/marketing/variables-custom.md

    ![Custom variables]({% link images/images/variables-custom.png %}){: .zoom}
    _Custom Variables_

-1. Enter an identifier in the **Variable Code** field, using all lowercase characters without spaces.
+1. Enter an identifier for **Variable Code**, using all lowercase characters without spaces.

    If needed, you can use an underscore character or hyphen to represent a space.
 For example: `my_custom_variable`